-WAGO Sondershausen fully automated: state -of -the -art central warehouse revolutionizes company logistics - Image: Xpert.digital
+Wago Sondershausen fully automated: State-of-the-art central warehouse revolutionizes company logistics – Image: Xpert.Digital

-In May 2025, the connection and automation technology specialist Wago opened his new central warehouse at the Sondershausen location.
-With an investment of over 50 million euros, the company underlines its long -term commitment to the Thuringian location.
-The new highly automated logistics center doubles the previous storage capacity and sets new standards in the industry through innovative technologies and sustainable concepts.
+In May 2025, the connection and automation technology specialist Wago opened its new central warehouse at its Sondershausen site.
+With an investment of over €50 million, the company underscores its long-term commitment to the Thuringian location.
+The new, highly automated logistics center doubles the previous storage capacity and sets new industry standards through innovative technologies and sustainable concepts.

-The development of the Sondershausen location
+The development of the Sondershausen site

-From the beginning to regional economic strength
+From the beginnings to regional economic power

-Wago's commitment in Sondershausen dates back to 1990 when the company with only six employees in the former social building of Kali-Südharz AG recorded its production.
-In the past three decades, the location has continued to develop and has grown to the largest employer in Northern Thuringia today with over 1,000 employees.
-Since its foundation, more than 200 million euros have been invested in the location, making Wago one of the most important companies in the region.
+Wago's involvement in Sondershausen dates back to 1990, when the company began production with just six employees in the former social building of Kali-Südharz AG.
+Over the past three decades, the site has developed continuously and, with over 1,000 employees, has grown into the largest employer in North Thuringia.
+Since its founding, more than €200 million has been invested in the site, making Wago one of the most important companies in the region.

 The history of the logistics center

-The new central warehouse: technical dimensions
+The new central warehouse: Technical dimensions

 Structural measures and capacities